Sonnysam/sonnysam/README.md

 - 🤝 I’m looking for help with **backend**

-- 👨‍💻 Some of my projects are available at [samuel-agbenyo.netlify.app](samuel-agbenyo.netlify.app)

 - 💬 Ask me about **Any popular Frontend Technology**

 - 📫 How to reach me **samuelagbenyo067@gmail.com**

-- 📄  Check out Sonnytech Academy's Website  [sonnytech.netlify.app](sonnytech.netlify.app)
+- 📄  Check out Sonnytech Academy's Website  [sonnytech-academy.vercel.app/](sonnytech-academy.vercel.app/)

 - ⚡ Fun fact **I love to play Fifa and football**